Updated: March 19,2020

 Rules and Regulations:

-- Canadian Ball Hockey Association rules apply unless otherwise
+- Canadian Ball Hockey Association rules apply unless otherwise stated.

 - The Southern Alberta Summer Games has a Zero Tolerance Harassment Policy.
 If a competitor, coach, parent, or spectator is abusive in any way towards officials, other competitors, or volunteers, they will immediately be ejected from competition.